balancer/docs-v3/docs/concepts/guides/create-custom-router.md

 /**
  * @title MigrationRouter
  * @notice Router for migrating liquidity from one pool to another and staking the new BPT
- * @dev This contract utilises proportional remove liquidity and unbalanced add liquidity to ensure
+ * @dev This contract utilizes proportional remove liquidity and unbalanced add liquidity to ensure
  * accrued credit on withdrawl is perfectly canceled out via debt accrued on the add liquidity operation, ensuring no
- * ERC20 Tokens (Except the BPT) need to be transfered.
+ * ERC20 Tokens (Except the BPT) need to be transferred.
  */
 contract MigrationRouter {
     IVault private immutable _vault;

     constructor(address vault) {
         _vault = IVault(vault);
     }